-The "Fig Tree" Quote In 'The Bell Jar' Is Always Used Out-Of-Context, And It Actually Changes The Entire Meaning
+This Quote From 'The Bell Jar' Is Always Used Out-Of-Context & It Changes The Whole Meaning

 When I first read The Bell Jar, I was shocked to discover that it is not, in fact, a huge bummer of a book.
 I'd been hoping for the sort of terrifically sad book that I could read while sobbing in the bathtub.
 But that wasn't what I got (although I did still read it in the bathtub, out of principle).
 The Bell Jar is witty.
 It's real.
 It's harrowing too, of course, as it chronicles young Esther Greenwood's struggle with depression and soul-crushing summer internships.
 It's not a book that romanticizes mental illness, though.
 It doesn't glamorize sadness.
 The Bell Jar shows us immense pain, but it also shows us recovery.
 It's ultimately hopeful.
 And yet we're always quoting it out of context.